elementalneil/CheckoutSystem/TestSpecification.md

-given "" then 0
+given "" to CheckoutBillCalculator() then 0

-given "A" then 50
-given "B" then 30
-given "C" then 20
-given "D" then 15
+given "A" to CheckoutBillCalculator() then 50 given "B" to CheckoutBillCalculator() then 30 given "C" to CheckoutBillCalculator() then 20 given "D" to CheckoutBillCalculator() then 15

-given "ABC" tehn 100
-given "DAB" then 95
+given "ABC" to CheckoutBillCalculator() then 100 given "DAB" to CheckoutBillCalculator() then 95

-given "ABAAC" then 180
-given "ABDBADC" then 195
-given "ABADBAABAAA" then 400
+given "ABAAC" to CheckoutBillCalculator() then 180 given "ABDBADC" to CheckoutBillCalculator() then 195 given "ABADBAABAAA" to CheckoutBillCalculator() then 400

-given "EFGG" then throws Exception given "123123" then throws Exception given "2184u12" then throws Exception given "abcd" then throws Exception
+given "EFGG" to CheckoutBillCalculator() then throws Exception given "123123" to CheckoutBillCalculator() then throws Exception given "2184u12" to CheckoutBillCalculator() then throws Exception given "abcd" to CheckoutBillCalculator() then throws Exception